Financing Available! We have financing options available for your next project. Learn more →

 Made for homeowners, this guide explains Concrete Footer Townsend TN and footing work in plain job-site terms.
 It shows how a concrete footer supports a foundation and how the proper sizing and materials are determined at the project site.

-The guide also outlines common warning signs of failing footings and how contractors decide between repair and replacement.
-If your project supports a building or heavy load, careful planning protects long-term value.
+The guide also points out common signs that footings may be failing and explains how contractors decide between repair and full replacement.
+If your project is meant to support a building or substantial weight, careful planning protects its long-term value.

 Call (865) 316-6933 or email Info@anchoredconstructiontn.com today for a quote or inspection.
 Clear communication is part of the service homeowners expect.